gm-spacagna/deep-ttf/README.md

 From the survival function we can derive the distribution of future lifetime, which is the time remaining until death given survival up to current time.

+### Non-parametric distributions

-In literature we often find two main non-parametric estimators for fitting survival distributions such as the Kaplan-Maier and Nelson-Aaler.
+In literature we often find two main non-parametric estimators for fitting survival distributions.
+They are the Kaplan-Maier and Nelson-Aaler estimators.

+### Weibull distribution

 The Weibull distribution is used instead for modeling a parametric distribution that well represent the future life time in many real-word use cases.
 The Weibull distribution is defined as by parameters alpha and beta as such: